5tefan/ncagg/README.md

 ```
 Usage: ncagg [OPTIONS] DST [SRC]...

+  Aggregate NetCDF files.

 Options:
   -v, --version                   Show the version and exit.
-  --generate_template PATH        Print the default template generated for
+  --generate_template FILE        Print the default template generated for
                                   PATH and exit.

   -u TEXT                         Give an Unlimited Dimension Configuration as
                                   udim:ivar[:hz[:hz]]

+  -c TEXT                         Give an Chunksize Configuration as
+                                  udim:chunksize to chunk the ulimited
+                                  dimension udim by chunksize

   -b TEXT                         If -u given, specify bounds for ivar as
                                   min:max or Tstart[:[T]stop]. min and max are
                                   numerical, otherwise T indicates start and